What Are Fast Radio Bursts, And Are They Signs Of Alien Life?

-Those mysterious fast radio bursts are back in the science headlines, as new research suggests they may be a sign of alien life, or the source of power for alien spacecraft.
+Those mysterious fast radio bursts are back in the science headlines, as new research suggests they may be a sign of alien life or the source of power for alien spacecraft.
 But what are they, and is it really possible they could be fueling extraterrestrial spaceships light years away from us?

 According to Scientific American, it was in 2007 when fast radio bursts, or FRBs, were first discovered in the form of a quick, yet powerful radio emission in space whose source was not clear at the time.
 Still, scientists were amazed at how fast the bursts were, lasting less than five milliseconds, or less than five thousandths of one second, in other words.
 As the bursts are picked up by radio telescopes, that accounts for the second part of the name, while the final part comes from the fact that the signals “disappear as quickly as they appeared,” with no solid explanation behind the phenomenon.